Disturbance Attenuation Regulator II: Stage Bound Finite Horizon Solution: Introduction

 We derive a generalized, finite horizon, recursive feedback solution to the StDAR with: \begin{itemize} \item validity throughout the state space, deriving the optimal state feedback policy for any state \item optimal state feedback policies that are nonlinear in the state and require solving a tractable convex optimization for the Lagrange multiplier vector at each stage; the control gain is then explicit \end{itemize}

-\Cref{sec:setup} formulates the finite horizon StDAR. \Cref{sec:stage} develops the recursive solution via backward dynamic programming. \Cref{sec:ss-stage} introduces the steady-state StDAR for systems with constant stage bound and derives its tractable LMI with $O(n^3)$ complexity. \Cref{sec:num-example} illustrates the theory with numerical examples, and \Cref{sec:end} closes the paper with a summary of the main findings.
+\Cref{sec:setup} formulates the finite horizon StDAR. \Cref{sec:stage} develops the recursive solution via backward dynamic programming. \Cref{sec:ss-stage} introduces the steady-state StDAR for systems with constant stage bound and derives its tractable LMI, whose empirical computational cost is approximately cubic in $n$. \Cref{sec:num-example} illustrates the theory with numerical examples, and \Cref{sec:end} closes the paper with a summary of the main findings.
 The appendix compiles fundamental results used throughout the paper.

 Companion papers address the finite horizon SiDAR solution \citep{mannini:rawlings:2026a} and the steady-state problem and convergence properties for the SiDAR solution \citep{mannini:rawlings:2026b}.